Tropical Storm Nongfa

-Tropical Storm Nongfa, known in the Philippines as Tropical Depression Jacinto, was a weak tropical cyclone that struck Vietnam and affected the Philippines as a precursor low in late August 2025.
-The fourteenth named storm of the annual typhoon season, Nongfa's origins can be traced from a disturbance east of Mindanao, which eventually crossed the Philippine archipelago before gradually becoming a tropical depression west of Luzon on August 27, 2025.
+Tropical Storm Nongfa, (Note: The name Nongfa (Lao: ໜອງຟ້າ, [nɔːŋ˩ faː˥˨]) was contributed by Laos and refers to Nong Fa Lake in Lao.) known in the Philippines as Tropical Depression Jacinto, was a weak tropical cyclone that struck Vietnam and affected the Philippines as a precursor low in late August 2025.
+The fourteenth named storm of the 2025 Pacific typhoon season, Nongfa's origins can be traced from a disturbance east of Mindanao, which eventually crossed the Philippine archipelago before gradually becoming a tropical depression west of Luzon on August 27, 2025.
 Nongfa later entered in the South China Sea, where it strengthened into a tropical storm before it made landfall over Quảng Trị and Hà Tĩnh on August 30.

-The name Nongfa was contributed by Laos, and it means blue lake, a lake in the Lao PDR.
-It replaced the name Faxai in 2019.

 Meteorological history

 On August 23, 2025, the PAGASA began tracking a weather system that originated from an area of low pressure just east of Surigao del Sur on Mindanao.
 On August 27, the JMA began monitoring the same system, identifying it as a tropical depression located approximately 106 nmi off the northwestern coast of Luzon.
 However, six hours later, the JMA downgraded the system back to a low-pressure area.
 This decision was later reversed in their next weather advisory bulletin, where the system was once again classified as a tropical depression.
 On August 28, PAGASA also upgraded the disturbance to a tropical depression, assigning it the local name Jacinto, the replacement name for Jolina.

 JTWC subsequently issued a TCFA and initially classified the system as a monsoon depression.
 A few hours later, the JTWC reclassified it as a tropical depression and designated it as 20W as it moved westwards.
 20W then moved into the South China Sea under a marginally favourable environment, characterised by northerly to northeasterly upper-level flow that slightly hindered development.
 Satellite imagery also depicted a partially exposed low-level circulation centre (LLCC), with disorganised convection flaring over the southern quadrant.
 On August 30, 20W was upgraded to a tropical storm and assigned the name Nongfa by the JMA, the replacement name for Faxai following its retirement after it devastated Japan in 2019.
 It was accompanied by vigorous convection with deep, cold cloud tops and tightening rainbands, indicating a mature structure.
 Shortly after, Nongfa made landfall between Quảng Trị and Hà Tĩnh at 15:30 ICT (08:30 UTC).
 The storm later interacted with land, moving westward through mountainous terrains in Vietnam and Laos.